 Frequent Asked Questions

 Brazil is the New World.
 I believe is the future for humanity due to its natural resources.
 If you are willing to invest and/or relocate to the country, you surely have a lot of questions.
 In this page, I aim to address the most important information you need to know on real estate investments and the relocation process to Brazil.

 1. How long does the 'Business Investment Visa' process usually take?

-It takes 6 months in average to have the money invested in the business account and the residency visa for the investor granted.
+It takes 6 months in average to have the money invested in the business account and the residence visa for the investor granted.

 2. What is the procedure for obtaining a permanent investor visa in Brazil?

 3. How much an average simple house costs in Santa Catarina?

 It depends on the location.
 We can simplify though saying it will vary from 300k BRL to 500k BRL, depending on the location mainly.

 4. How much is a land plot in a good location?

 What city are we talking about and what neighborhood of the city.
 A beach front lot will cost +2M BRL.

 Other places will vary from 100k BRL up.

 5. Do I need permits to build in Brazil?